-The GTCC will hold their 'Next Meeting' on Wednesday, November 12th, 2014 at the Cockeysville Library Meeting Room, due to a room availability conflict ......with meetings STILL beginning promptly at 7:00 PM.
+The GTCC will hold their 'Next Meeting' on Wednesday, November 9th, 2016 at the Cockeysville Library Meeting Room, with meetings STILL beginning at 7:00 PM.

-Reminder: No Meeting is scheduled for upcoming December or January due to our Holiday Break!
+Reminder: REMEMEBER:NO Meetings during our December or January due to our Holiday Break!